-Supporting our unduplicated students and their families dealing with trauma will prepare students with coping skills to attend to learning.
+Research from the Center for Disease Control indicates that children with a high number of ACEs - or even one severe instance - have difficulty learning and participating in regular classroom settings without support.
+Supporting low income students and their families dealing with trauma will prepare students with coping skills to attend to learning.
 Student surveys will reflect an increased sense of safety and connectedness to supportive adults at school.
 Office referrals and suspensions will decrease in response to increased use of trauma informed strategies.

----Social-Emotional Learning (Action 4.7)
+Social-Emotional Learning (Action 4.7)